AWS EKS

 If you wish to customize further, Posit provides examples of how to modify the Posit Helm charts in the Posit Helm Charts guide.

-Container Images
+Container images

-and launcher-session-container-images
+and launcher-sessions-container-images

 options in the Launcher Configuration chapter.